Skip to content

 Tiger Swallowtail on Common Milkweed (Asclepias syriaca) — Author Image

-29. Texas Milkweed (Asclepias texana), a Texas Milkweed for Well-drained Soils
+29. Texas Milkweed (Asclepias texana), a Milkweed for Well-drained Soils

-In a garden setting, Texas milkweed is hardy in zone 6 and requires full sun to part-shade to well-drained soil.
+In a Texas butterfly garden, Texas milkweed is hardy in zone 6 and requires full sun to part-shade to well-drained soil.

 Plant of Texas milkweed (Asclepias texana) in a wooded area.